A Complete Guide to International Data Privacy Law

-According to the Data Protection Act, users can ask for erasure of their personal data only if the data is unlawfully obtained, incomplete, out of date, not necessary for the purposes it has been collected for, or if it is inaccurate.
+According to the Data Protection Act, users can ask for the erasure of their personal data only if the data is unlawfully obtained, incomplete, out of date, not necessary for the purposes it has been collected for, or if it is inaccurate.
 A user cannot request data deletion without a reason, as in other countries.

-Turkish law also tends to harmonize with the EU law.
+Turkish law also tends to harmonize with EU law.
 It doesn’t require explicit consent for each and every purpose you collect data for, but you’re prohibited from sending out cookies before getting users’ consent.

 The consent has to be given freely.
 It is valid only if you have informed the user about the reasons and the ways you collect and use data.
 Finally, you have to delete or anonymize the data upon a user’s request.